Kexueyi/PassGPT-Demo/README.md

 ```bash
 mysql -u root -p < database/pass_gpt.sql
 ```
+Then modify the `models/pass_gpt.py` database information to your own database.

 ### OpenAI API
 You need to have an OpenAI API key to run the code.
 You can get one from [OpenAI](https://beta.openai.com/signup/).
 Once you have the key, you can set it as an environment variable: